Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   Sand dunes                                                                              ---                                                                       ---     50%
   ------------------- ------------------------------------------------------------------------------------------------------------------------------------------- ------- -------

+### Light Undergrowth
-**Light Undergrowth:** Consisting of scrubby, hardy bushes and cacti, light undergrowth functions as described for other terrain types.
+Consisting of scrubby, hardy bushes and cacti, light undergrowth functions as described for other terrain types.

+### Ice Sheet
-**Ice Sheet:** The ground is covered with slippery ice.
+The ground is covered with slippery ice.
 It costs 2 squares of movement to enter a square covered by an ice sheet, and the DC of Balance and Tumble checks there increases by 5.
 A DC 10 Balance check is required to run or charge across an ice sheet.

+### Light Rubble
-**Light Rubble:** Small rocks are strewn across the ground, making nimble movement more difficult more difficult.
+Small rocks are strewn across the ground, making nimble movement more difficult more difficult.
 The DC of Balance and Tumble checks increases by 2.

+### Dense Rubble
-**Dense Rubble:** This terrain feature consists of more and larger stones.
+This terrain feature consists of more and larger stones.
 It costs 2 squares of movement to enter a square with dense rubble.
 The DC of Balance and Tumble checks increases by 5, and the DC of Move Silently checks increases by 2.

+### Sand Dunes
-**Sand Dunes:** Created by the action of wind on sand, sand dunes function as hills that move.
+Created by the action of wind on sand, sand dunes function as hills that move.
 If the wind is strong and consistent, a sand dune can move several hundred feet in a week's time.
 Sand dunes can cover hundreds of squares.
 They always have a gentle slope pointing in the direction of the prevailing wind and a steep slope on the leeward side.

+### Other Desert Terrain Features
-**Other Desert Terrain Features:** Tundra is sometimes bordered by forests, and the occasional tree isn't out of place in the cold wastes.
+Tundra is sometimes bordered by forests, and the occasional tree isn't out of place in the cold wastes.
 Rocky deserts have towers and mesas consisting of flat ground surrounded on all sides by cliffs and steep slopes (described in Mountain Terrain,